treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 or fix bugs please open an [issue][] or [pull request][pull] on Git Hub.

-These guidelines are designed to be compatible with Joe Celko's [SQL Programming Style][celko] book to make adoption for teams already following that standard simple.
+These guidelines are designed to be compatible with Joe Celko's [SQL Programming Style][celko] book to make adoption for teams who have already read that book easier.
 This guide is a little more opinionated in some areas and in others a little more relaxed.
 It is certainly more succinct where [Celko's book][celko] contains anecdotes and reasoning behind each rule as thoughtful prose.